GSA/gsa-doc-digital-signature/README.md

 The GSA Document Signing Tool includes a Windows 32-bit, 64-bit, and MacOS version.
 Verify your system's operating system before installing.

-The executables can be found under Releases.
+The installation files (executables) can be found under [Releases](https://github.com/GSA/gsa-doc-digital-signature/releases).

 Use the following User Guides below for guiding you through the installation process: